 - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement. - The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs. - Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the valuation methodologies used at December 31, 2022 and 2021. - Mutual funds Valued at the daily closing price as reported by the fund.
+Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

+Following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the valuation methodologies used at December 31, 2024 and 2023.

+- Mutual funds Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-ended mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded. - Self-directed brokerage accounts Invested in equity securities and money market accounts.
-Equity securities are valued at the closing prices reported in the active markets in which the individual securities are traded. - Pooled separate accounts Valued at the net asset value (NAV) of units held by the Plan at year end.
-The unit values are calculated based on the observable NAV of the underlying investments.
+Equity securities are valued at the closing prices reported in the active markets in which the individual securities are traded.